st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

 ## Defintions
 - Voter - anyone with a registered wallet and participating in Project Catalyst.
 - Category - one of the broad areas described at the beginning of each fund.
 Each category receives a bucket of funds.

-## Description Of Problem
-- Voting on proposals is extremely time consuming.
-- Some votes may be considered spam.
-- Whales and other influential entities have proportional impacts on funding outcomes across all of Catalyst.

-## Suggested Changes
-- Instead of voters being able to vote on every proposal in every category, voters would be limited on the number of proposals they may submit votes on.

 ## Details
 - For each Catalyst category the voter is only allowed to vote on a `max number of proposals per category` ($M_vpc$).
 Much of this is based on the `requested funding per proposal.`